Azure/azure-storage-net/README.md

 - .NET Framework 4.0: As of October 2012, Storage Client Libraries for .NET supports primarily the desktop .NET Framework 4 release and above.
 - Windows 8 and 8.1 for Windows Store app development: Storage Client Libraries are available for Windows Store applications.
 - Windows Phone 8 and 8.1 app development: Storage Client Libraries are available for Windows Phone applications including Universal applications.
-- ASP.NET 5 (DNX 4.5.1 and DNXCore 5.0, beta4): Storage Client Libraries for .NET are available to support ASP.NET 5 application development.
+- DNX 4.5.1 and DNXCore 5.0, beta7: Storage Client Libraries for .NET are available to support ASP.NET 5 application development.
 This support is currently in preview.
 - Portable Class Library Profile 111: Storage Client Libraries are available to support building PCL Profile 111 applications, as well as for Xamarin application development.
 This support is currently in preview.

 ## Requirements